 Rob and Karin set out to build a comfortable family home that would improve their quality of life as well as reduce their carbon footprint.
 They chose the Passivhaus Plus standard for their build, which combines the Passivhaus approach to minimising energy requirements with on-site renewable energy generation.
 This means that the building ...ReadSee all projects

 Irene and David’s story: Converting to Passivhaus

 Project type: Conversion

-The level of our C-Change sustainable homes, C-Change retrofit or C-Change energy improvements discount that applies is based on the Energy Standard rating achieved on the self-build, renovation, conversion or energy improvements when the work is completed.
-The discount is applied from the date we receive evidence that the work has been completed and the required Energy Standard rating has been achieved.
+The level of our C-Change sustainable homes or C-Change retrofit discount that applies is based on the Energy Standard rating achieved on the self-build, renovation or conversion when the work is completed.
+Our C-Change energy improvements discount is based on the qualifying energy measures being installed.
+The discount is applied from the date we receive evidence that the work has been completed and if applicable the Energy Standard rating required has been achieved.